realloon/cwf-kit/src/contents/introduce.md

 This mod is still under active development.
 The following non-critical issues will be addressed in future updates:

 1. Some modules may have unbalanced stats or misaligned graphics.
-   Reloadable modules like grenade launchers will have their ammo count reset after the weapon is reloaded.
+2. Reloadable modules like grenade launchers will have their ammo count reset after the weapon is reloaded.
-2. If you see the message "No available modules in inventory", your colonist needs to pick up the module first.
-Subscribing to a mod like Pick Up And Haul is recommended.
 3. When modifying a weapon lying on the ground, opening the menu again mid-progress may cause errors.
 Please wait for the current task to complete before issuing new orders.

 ## For Mod Authors